-Erected on the tomb of St. Peter, St. Peter's Basilica is the place from where today the Pope addresses his prayer to the whole world.
-On your trip to Rome, visiting St. Peter's Basilica can be a very interesting experience, but only if you know some tips to avoid the endless queues.
+Built over the tomb of St. Peter, St. Peter's Basilica is the place from where today the Pope addresses his prayer to the whole world.
+Among the things to do in Rome, visiting St. Peter's Basilica can be a very interesting experience, but only if you know some tips to avoid the endless queues.

-The interior of St. Peter's Basilica is so impressively rich in detail that going on an organized tour is a perfect idea so as not to miss anything.
+The interior of St. Peter's Basilica is so impressively rich in detail that taking an organized tour is a perfect idea to not miss anything.

-In this guided tour of St. Peter's Basilica you will have at your disposal an official Vatican guide: an expert in the symbology and art that you will see inside the basilica, plus the great advantage of not waiting in line with a priority access.
+In this guided tour of St. Peter's Basilica with dome climb you will have at your disposal an official Vatican guide, expert in the symbology and art that you will see inside the basilica, plus the great advantage of being able to climb with exclusive access to the dome without waiting in line.